DBJDBJ/dbj.cond/readme.md

 - ```dbj.compare.deep;``` has been removed as of 3.0.3, please use <a href="https://www.npmjs.com/package/deep-equal" target="_blank">'deep-equal'</a> or a href="https://www.npmjs.com/package/fast-deep-equal" target="_blank">'fast-deep-equal'</a> or any other comparators you might preffer.
 -  ```dbj.cond.comparators.js``` contains ```dbj.compare.arr``` and ```dbj.compare.multi```.
 These are meant primarily for arrays comparisons.
+- Secondary comparator feature added.
+See the usage of 'multi' on the bottom.

 **Versions 3.0.0 and above**